Nissan says it’s ‘cooperating fully’ with inquiry by US SEC

-TOKYO (AP) — Nissan Motor Co. said Monday it has received an inquiry from the U.S. Securities and Exchange Commission.
+TOKYO (AP) — Nissan Motor Co. said Monday it has received an inquiry from the U.S. Securities and Exchange Commission, suggesting investigations into dealings by its former chairman Carlos Ghosn could expand beyond Japan.

 The Japanese automaker confirmed “we have received an inquiry from the SEC, and are cooperating fully.
 We cannot provide further details.”

-The statement followed reports by both Japanese and foreign media that the U.S. financial markets watchdog was considering investigating Nissan over its pay to executives in the United States.
+The statement followed reports by both Japanese and foreign media that the U.S. financial markets watchdog was investigating Nissan’s pay to executives in the United States.

+Bloomberg, citing people familiar with the matter, said the SEC was probing whether Nissan’s executive-pay disclosures were accurate and if the carmaker had taken enough steps to prevent improper payments.

 Most Read Business Stories